Speed awareness courses explained

 You can take a speed awareness course once every 3 years.

-If you’re caught speeding again within that time, you have no option but to accept points on your driving licence and/or a fine.
+If you’re caught speeding again within that time, you have to accept points on your driving licence and/or a fine.

 Compare car insurance quotes